jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_json_rest_api.md

 ![Configuring the crawler](oss-json-api-crawler2.png)

-Here we simply connect different information from each `item` to their related fields in the schema.
+Here we simply connect different information from each object to their related fields in the schema.
 JSONPath is used to easily get value from a complex JSON structure.
-For instance assume this JSON:
+For instance, assuming this JSON:

 ```
   {